UPPMAX/uppmax_intro_day_1/docs/sessions/use_terminal.md

     - `[` and `]`: indicates the beginning and end of information
     - `sven`: the username
     - `@`: at which cluster
-    - `rackham2`: the remote node's name,
+    - `pelle2`: the remote node's name,
-      in this case Rackham's second login node
+      in this case Pelle's second login node
     - `~`: the user in the home folder
     - `$`: indicate to be ready for user input

 ### Exercise 2: file navigation

-- You are in a terminal on a Rackham login node.
+- You are in a terminal on a Pelle login node.
   Find out the directory you are in: which command do you use?

 ???- tip "Tips"